Richard Bellamy (art dealer)

-Richard Hu Bellamy (December 3, 1927–March 29, 1998), was an American art dealer, known as Dick Bellamy.
+Richard Hu Bellamy (December 3, 1927 – March 29, 1998), was an American art dealer, known as Dick Bellamy.

-Dick Bellamy was born in Cincinnati in 1927, the son of a doctor father, who met his future wife at medical school.
+Dick Bellamy was born in Cincinnati in 1927, the son of a doctor who met his future wife at medical school.
 He ran New York's Green Gallery, from 1960 until 1965 an art gallery at 15 West 57th Street in Manhattan.
-He then ran the Noah Goldowsky Gallery on upper Madison Avenue for a few years.
+He then ran the Noah Goldowsky Gallery on Upper Madison Avenue for a few years.
 Bellamy attended the University of Ohio in Cincinnati for one semester.
-In 1949 he visited Provincetown, Massachusetts and its summer art colony.
-He moved to New York in the early 1950s eventually working as director of the Hansa Gallery, a cooperative gallery that included members Allan Kaprow, Alfred Leslie, George Segal, Richard Stankiewicz, Jean Follett, Robert Whitman and Jan Müller.
+In 1949 he visited Provincetown, Massachusetts, and its summer art colony.
+He moved to New York in the early 1950s, eventually working as director of the Hansa Gallery, a cooperative gallery that included members Allan Kaprow, Alfred Leslie, George Segal, Richard Stankiewicz, Jean Follett, Robert Whitman and Jan Müller.